Healthy Homes Assessment Bridge Pā

 Bridge Pā Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the inside of the building It’s about having to ensure there is somewhere for surface and ground water to go, and prevent it from getting into the building.
-When it is damp and moisture, it is typically what you don’t see that could be a huge problem and end up causing damage to your investment as well as affecting the tenant’s well-being.
+The security of your rental home from the effects of moisture isn’t just a matter of the inside of the building It’s about having to make sure there is somewhere for rain, surface and ground water to go, and also stop it from getting into the building.
+When it is damp and moisture, it is usually the concerns you don’t notice that can become a big problem, causing damage to your investment and harming your tenant’s health.

-Properties that are rented must be equipped with effective drainage to get rid of storm water, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a location to go, and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.
+Rental properties should have effective drainage to get rid of rainwater, storm water, and ground water, which includes the proper outfall or runoff.
+Making sure the water is able to go, and it doesn’t get sucked into buildings is an essential part of keeping your property dry.

-In addition to an irrigation system to stop moisture from entering, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.
+Alongside a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between floorboards and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-A ground moisture barrier is generally made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from entering the property.
-It also helps to prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are usually an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from accumulating into the property.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection